Not-so-secret guide for counseling

 Our insider’s podcast about being a Berkeley Engineer offers a double helping of episodes for students wanting to learn more about CAPS and the counselors that provide services for engineering students.

-Counseling and Psychological Services (CAPS) has a satellite office in 241 Bechtel Engineering Center.
-Licensed psychologists Dr. Shuangmei (Christine) Zhou, Dr. Genée Jackson, and Dr. Yi Du from University Health Services provide free and confidential consultations to students related to any personal, professional, or academic concerns.
+Counseling and Psychological Services (CAPS) has 2 satellite offices: 241 Bechtel Engineering Center and 422 Sutardja Dai Hall.
+The Bechtel office is staffed by Denise Goitia, Clinical Social Worker and Dr. Christine Zhou, Staff Psychologist.
+The Sutardja Dai Hall is staffed by Dr. Yi Du, Staff Psychologist.
+All counselors are from Counseling and Psychological Services and provide free and confidential consultations to students related to any personal or professional concerns.
 You do not need health insurance to see a CAPS counselor.

-Due to the impact of COVID-19, 241 Bechtel Engineering Counseling Satellite Office is offering virtual appointments via confidential zoom and phone now!
-Students can access the services by utilizing one of the following drop-in hours via phone and leave a voice message for the therapist to call back.
+Starting Fall 2021, Engineering Counseling Satellite Offices are offering both virtual appointments (zoom or phone) and in-person appointments depending on the students’ preferences and the counselors’ availability.
+Students can access the services by utilizing drop-in hours via phone (listed in counselor profiles below).
+If the counselor is not picking up the phone right away, please leave a voice message for the counselor to call back.
 Please clearly spell out your name and your phone number.
-When the therapist returns your call, it is likely that it will come from a private number so make sure to answer the call.
-We will discuss ways to set up a confidential zoom or phone appointment for follow-up or connect you with local resources.
-Virtual appointments are free for all engineering students.
+When the counselor returns your call, it is likely that it will come from a private number so make sure to answer the call.
+We will discuss ways to set up either virtual (zoom/phone) or in-person appointments, or connect you with local resources.
+Virtual and in-person appointments are free for all engineering students.
 There is no need to have SHIP in order to access services.

 Meet our counselors

-Our psychologists can help you make progress with any number of issues, including;
+Our counselors can help you make progress with any number of issues, including;

 - stress and anxiety